kwindla/evals-course-voice/README.md

 OTEL_EXPORTER_OTLP_HEADERS="Authorization=Basic%20<base64 encoded public-key:secret-key>"
 ```

-And run the bot with the otel tracing code..
+Run the bot and the look at the traces using your otel tooling of choice.

 ```bash
 python 002-bot-langfuse.py